College English Test

 The College English Test (全国大学英语四、六级考试), better known as CET, is a national English as a foreign language test in the People's Republic of China.
 It examines the English proficiency of undergraduate and postgraduate students in China.
 It is meant to ensure that Chinese undergraduates and postgraduates reach the required English levels specified in the National College English Teaching Syllabuses (NCETS).
 This test has existed in China for 26 years and now 18 million people take it annually.
-It includes two levels: CET4 (四级) and CET6 (六级).
+It includes two levels, CET4 (四级) and CET6 (六级), and prefers American English.

 Another kind of national English as a foreign language test is Test for English Majors (全国高等学校英语专业四、八级考试), better known as TEM.
-It includes two levels — TEM4 (四级) and TEM8 (八级).
+It includes two levels—TEM4 (四级) and TEM8 (八级).

 College English Test

 Generally, all non-English-major university students are allowed to take the College English Test.

 Before 2005 reform

 Before the 2005 reform, the maximum score was 100 points.
 A test score higher than 85 is graded as "Excellent", and a test score higher than 60 but below 85 is graded as "Pass" in the certificate.
 This test was held nationally twice a year in summer and winter.
 The CET consisted of the non-English-specialized "Band 4" (CET4), in which certificate-holders have reached the English level of non-English major undergraduate students, and "Band 6" (CET6), in which the certificate-holders have reached the English level of non-English major postgraduates.
 The test included listening, reading and writing sections.
 The spoken test was optional.